Web conference with Zoom

-Note: The webinar feature delivers one-way video and audio to the audience with chat-based communication for the participants.
+- The webinar format is one-way video and audio to the audience.
+Chat-based communication is available to the audience for Q&A’s.

 Who can use it?

-Active faculty and staff can access the service through the Concordia web conferencing portal.
+Active faculty, staff and students can access Zoom Concordia through the Concordia web conferencing portal.

 How much does it cost?